 How can we further enhance our practice?

-Without self-discipline, I tend to pick up my guitar, practice a few minutes, set it back down, work on something else, and pick it up again later.
+Without self-discipline, I tend to pick up my guitar, practice for a few minutes, set it back down, work on something else, and pick it up again later.
 When I practice like this, it never gets intense, and I don’t make much progress.

 I’ve found that timers help.
-You can read my article on creative productivity, where I make a strong case for timers in all creative work.
-That applies here, also.
-When the timer runs, you can practice or do nothing, but you cannot do anything else.
+You can read my article on creative productivity, where I make a case for timers in all creative work.
+That applies here, too.
+When the timer runs, you can practice or do nothing, but you can’t do anything else.
 The idea is to get immersed in the practice long enough that your mind elevates to a new level of focus.
 I find this takes around 20 minutes, so I like to set a timer for no less than 30 minutes and preferably an hour.

 Practice different skills in succession

 Choose several skills or variations and practice them in succession.
 This is called interleaving.

 If you want to practice throwing a baseball, don’t repeat the same throw.
 It’s more effective to alternate throws at different distances and angles.

 If you alternate practicing triads and scales on guitar, you discover how they connect.